ionutmedrea/DxPlatform-Control-Statements-Counter/README.md

 ```
 git clone https://github.com/fmatheiu98/DxPlatform-Control-Statements-Counter.git
 ```
-Then, inside the repository you can find a file called `run.sh` that you can invoke from a terminal.
+Then, inside the repository you can find a file called `run.sh` that you can invoke from a terminal in order to create an executable jar file.

+Firstly, you must have Java-JDK installed on your computer.
+If you have it installed, then if you run the command `java -version` it should return the version of JDK present on your computer.
+If you don't have it installed, you can get it from [here](https://www.oracle.com/ro/java/technologies/javase-downloads.html).

-To invoke `run.sh` you must have **Maven** installed on your computer.
+To invoke `run.sh` you must also have **Maven** installed on your computer.
 To check if you have it installed, you can run the command `mvn -v` and it should display the version of Maven.
 If you don't have it installed, you can download it from [here](https://maven.apache.org/download.cgi) and install it following the instructions from [here](https://maven.apache.org/install.html).

 After you run `run.sh`, it should create the executable jar that you can run by following the instructions below.